Lesson 40: Worshipping God Through Song

 Part 2: The Picture Of A Disciple

-What we want students to do with what they’ve learned: To consider how differences play a role in how we serve others, and to commit to avoiding this trap.
+What we want students to do with what they’ve learned: To consider how singing praise and worship to God impacts them and their faith.

 Teacher Prep Video

 Each LIFE lesson comes with a Teacher Prep Video.
 These are short videos designed to help you grasp the main point of the lesson as you prepare to teach.